-Some people who self-injure also experience depression.
-People who are depressed have a lot of negative thoughts (about themselves, others, the world around them, and their future).
-They may feel hopeless and think they are a burden to others.
+However, some people who self-injure also experience depression.
+People who are depressed have a lot of negative thoughts (about themselves, others, the world around them, and their future), they may feel hopeless and as if they are a burden to others.
 These feelings CAN lead to suicidal thoughts and actions.
 People who self-injure are at a higher risk for suicide when their distress is greater than their ability to cope.
 Sometimes people may self-injure as a way to cope, and to stop themselves from acting on these thoughts and urges of suicide.